ths-rwth/smtrat/doc/markdown/03-architecture.md

 ![System architecture](system_architecture.png)

 The parser itself is implemented in `cli/parser/` and run from `cli/tools/execute_smtlib.h`.
 The template argument `Executor` is usually instantiated with the executor from `cli/tools/Executor.h` which corresponds to the frontend.
-The components in the frontend are taken from the respective \smtrat libraries.
+The components in the frontend are taken from the respective SMT-RAT libraries.

 The manager is a generic class from `smtrat-solver/Manager.h` that every strategy (from `smtrat-strategies/`) inherits from and only constructs the strategy graph in its constructor.
-The strategy graph is at the core of the composition of \smtrat modules and the following picture shows how a single module is embedded in a strategy.
+The strategy graph is at the core of the composition of SMT-RAT modules and the following picture shows how a single module is embedded in a strategy.

 ![Module in a strategy](module_in_strategy.png)